4c3e/rrtp-spec/README.md

 # 3.2 Status codes

-RIP uses two-digit numeric status codes.
+RRTP uses two-digit numeric status codes.
 Related status codes share the same first digit.
-Importantly, the first digit of RIP status codes do not group codes into vague categories like "client error" and "server error" as per HTTP.
+Importantly, the first digit of RRTP status codes do not group codes into vague categories like "client error" and "server error" as per HTTP.
 Instead, the first digit alone provides enough information for a client to determine how to handle the response.
 By design, it is possible to write a simple but feature complete client which only looks at the first digit.
 The second digit provides more fine-grained information, for unambiguous server logging, to allow writing comfier interactive clients which provide a slightly more streamlined user interface, and to allow writing more robust and intelligent automated clients like content aggregators, search engine crawlers, etc.

 The first digit of a response code unambiguously places the response into one of six categories, which define the semantics of the <META> line.